ericphanson/TravelingSalesmanExact.jl/tsplib/README.md

 ![](50.png)

-## Tours with up to 200 cities are solved exactly in ≤ 100s
+## Tours with up to 200 cities are solved exactly in ≤ 50s

 But variance is high and your mileage may depend on the problem.
-At this scale a different approach will likely work better.

 ![](200.png)